 By lease agreement dated June 1st, 2012, the Company entered into a new mining lease over certain mineral claims in the Fairbanks Mining District of Alaska known as the Alaska Mental Health Trust Property.
 The property will be controlled by the Company through a three year lease agreement and may be extended by two extensions of three years.
 In 2013, the Company entered into an agreement to amend the terms of the lease to reflect an increase in the size of the lease to 403 acres.
+On June 1st, 2015, the Company entered into an agreement to amend the terms of the lease to 1,576 acres.
 As a result, the work commitment schedule and annual cash payments have been modified.